Family Self-Sufficiency Program

 That each individual, family and employee should conduct themselves with integrity and honesty.

 In promoting a positive atmosphere that fosters creativity, encouraging individuals to discover their own ways to overcome barriers.

 When you complete your application and are accepted into the FSS program, you will be required to sign a contract of participation.
 This contract is an agreement between the Housing Authority of Alameda County and you that lasts for five years.
 The contract sets forth the provisions of the program and the obligations of your family.
 It is long and written in legal language.
 It can be simplified as follows:

 The contract specifies the head of the family who will be responsible to sign the contract.
 Further, it states the purpose and effective date of the contract, the date when the contract will end, your annual gross income, your annual earned income and your Total Tenant Payment on the effective date of the contract.

 Terms of the contract are stated.
 The Self-Sufficiency Action Plan for the head of the family and any other participating members must be completed within a five-year period.

 The Contract of Participation lists the services to be provided to the participants to aid in achieving their goals.
 While some of the goals initially identified may be changed during participation in the program, ultimately the designated family head must seek and maintain employment during the terms of the contract.

 The contract states what may happen if the terms of the contract of Participation are violated.
 These consequences can include termination of services under the FSS program.

-If you are a current participant in the Berkeley Housing Authority’s Section 8 or Public Housing Programs, and are motivated to set and achieve your self-sufficiency goals, you may be eligible to join the Family Self-Sufficiency (FSS) program.
+If you are a current participant in the Berkeley Housing Authority’s Section 8 Program, and are motivated to set and achieve your self-sufficiency goals, you may be eligible to join the Family Self-Sufficiency (FSS) program.
 The Waitlist for the Family Self Sufficiency Program is closed at this time.